otaviokr/jsnake/README.md

 		The JFrame is the class that defines the windows where we can present the game.
 Very simple, but we are just getting started!

 #### Iteration 02 - Hey, a snake!
-	- [ ] Create branch snake from master
+	- [x] Create branch snake from master

-	- [ ] Create the repaint function
+		To create a branch, you just have to be in the branch that you want to be the parent branch and run `git checkout -b my-new-branch-name.
+To switch between branches, run `git checkout my-other-branch-name` - without the -b option!

-	- [ ] Add the snake to JFrame
+	- [x] Add the snake to JFrame

+		First, let's create our version of a JPanel so we can control the painting methods to say what, where and when we want to paint.
+Inside of eat, we pick a color and then draw a filled rectangle (filled with the color previously chose).
+		Now, you have to add a new object of this JPanel extended class you created to the JFrame.

 	- [ ] Make the snake walk (don't worry about its size for now)

 #### Iteration 03 - The snake bows to my will